Does NMN Reduce Blood Pressure? Clinical Insights & Studies | HealthspanX

 What Is NMN And Why Might It Affect Blood Pressure?

 As we age, NAD+ levels naturally decline.
+NAD+ levels in blood cells also decrease with age and hypertension, but NMN supplementation can restore NAD+ in blood cells.
 Fortunately, studies have shown that NMN supplementation improves NAD+ levels in aging individuals.

-Can NMN Reduce Systolic Blood Pressure In People With Hypertension?
+Can NMN Reduce Systolic Blood Pressure In People With High Blood Pressure?

 Yes.
-In a clinical trial, 800 mg/day of NMN for six weeks significantly lowered systolic blood pressure in hypertensive adults compared to lifestyle changes alone.
+In a clinical trial, 800 mg/day of NMN for six weeks significantly lowered systolic blood pressure in hypertensive adults compared to lifestyle changes alone, with a significant difference observed between the NMN and control groups.

 A 2023 randomized controlled trial from Sun Yat-sen University investigated the effects of NMN on 19 adults with mild hypertension.
 Participants were split into two groups.
 One group received 800 mg of oral NMN daily for six weeks along with lifestyle modifications (low-salt diet and regular exercise).
 The other group (control group) followed lifestyle changes only.